Practising yoga at a retreat in the Sacred Valley, Peru

 Not included: lunch & dinner.

 Today is the day when you will get to visit the site that many people dream about seeing.
-We will have a very early am departure at 4:30 am when we will catch the 30-minute bus, allowing us to reach Machu Picchu for sunrise.
+We will have a very early am departure at 4:30 am, when we will catch the 30-minute bus to reach Machu Picchu for sunrise.

 The first entry into Machu Picchu is at 6 am.
 After that, entrance is available on the hour, every hour, until the last entry at 2 pm.
-Please ask about which time is best for you.
+Please ask about the time that works best for you.

 Below are some of the highlights you will see.